We now turn to the first of several lessons that treat text as data.

 bigrams <- function(x) unlist(lapply(ngrams(words(x), 2), paste, collapse = " "), use.names = FALSE)

 tdm <- TermDocumentMatrix(corpus, control = list(tokenize = bigrams))

 # Sort TDM find the 12 most frequent bigrams.

 Dictionary methods relate an outside list of terms to our corpus.
 This can be useful for a range of tasks.
 We may want to automatically check for the presence of absence of certain terms as part of a content analysis.
 Or we may want to select specific documents where specific signalling terms from our dictionary appear.

 In this lesson, we use Dictionary methods for two tasks.
-First, we want to know whether a Supreme Court Case constituted a successful appeal or not and use a mapping of signalling terms to automate this assignment.
-Second, we use a sentiment dictionary to check whether the judges couch their decisions in positive or negative tone.
+First, we want to know whether appeals to the Supreme Court of Canada were successful or not.
+To do so, we will map signalling terms to automate this assignment.
+Second, we use a sentiment dictionary to determine whether the judges use a positive or a negative tone when in their judgements.